Skip to main content

 EXAMPLE 3: examples of viewpoints are mechanical, electrical, or commercial characteristics.

-[SOURCE: IEC 63278-1, editorial changes]
+[SOURCE: IEC 63278-1:2023, editorial changes]

 Submodel

-[SOURCE: IEC 63278-1]
+[SOURCE: IEC 63278-1:2023]

-elements in a Submodel
+element of a Submodel

-[SOURCE: IEC 63278-1]
+[SOURCE: IEC 63278-1:2023]

 2.1.1 Standards and Profiles

-The specification Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces is the basis for the Digital Twin Registry implementation in Catena-X. The document can be found in the content hub of IDTA: https://industrialdigitaltwin.org/content-hub.
+The specification Specification of the Asset Administration ShellAsset Administration Shell The AAS is a digital representation of an asset; it is a form of a digital twin. - Part 2: Application Programming Interfaces is the basis for the Digital Twin Registry implementation in Catena-X.

-The following profile SHOULD be implemented:
+The following profiles SHOULD be implemented:

-EXAMPLE for Self-Description (GetSelfDescription) of a Digital Twin Registry solution :
+EXAMPLE for Self-Description (GetSelfDescription) of a Digital Twin Registry solution:

 {